JeffersonLab/smart-alarm/README.md

 This repository provides companion materials to the manuscript *"A Smart Alarm for Particle Accelerator Beamline Operation"*:
 - data
-    - test data
+    - test data: used to evaluate model performance (and create Fig. 3 from the paper)
-    - simulated data
+    - simulated data: used to simulate deployed use (and create Fig. 4 from the paper)
-- saved model
+- saved model: inverse model that takes in beamline readings and predicts settings for comparision with the control system
 - Jupyter notebook